FREQUENTLY ASKED QUESTIONS

-- Provides a full and open evaluation of environmental issues and alternatives to aid decision-making.
+- Provides a full and open evaluation of environmental impacts and alternatives to aid decision-making.

-- Informs decision makers and the public of reasonable alternatives that could meet the project purpose, avoid or minimize adverse impacts and enhance the quality of the environment.
+- Informs decision makers and the public of reasonable alternatives that could meet the project purpose, avoid or minimize adverse impacts and maintain the quality of the environment.

-- Describes the positive and negative environmental effects of alternatives.
+- Describes the positive and negative environmental impacts of alternatives.

 An EIS is necessary to document the potential effects of proposed improvements as per federal laws and regulations.
 It is needed to fulfill all required environmental clearances, allocate funding and preserve land for a future project.